On generating series of finitely presented operads: Symmetric and shuffle operads

 \begin{theorem} If the set of leading terms of a finite Gr\"obner basis of a shuffle regular operad $\p$ form a symmetric regular set then the corresponding system of recursive differential algebraic equations~\eqref{eq::sym_system_eq} reduces to the system of algebraic equations

 for some formal power series $y_1, \dots, y_N$ with non-negative coefficients such that $E_{\p}(z) = m_1 y_1 + \dots +m_n y_N $ for some integers $m_1,\ldots,m_n$. \end{theorem}

 \begin{proof} Consider the algorithm given in the proof of Theorem~\ref{th:sym_mon_difurs} applied to a symmetric regular operad $\p$.
-Note that the generating series of $\widetilde{\m_{b}}$ and $\widetilde{\m_{b'}}$ coincide if the stumps $b$ and $b'$ has the same tree skeleton.
-Moreover, for each collection of monomials $p_1,\ldots,p_n$ and each $n$-ary operation $\mu$ and a permutation $\sigma\in S_n$ there is a bijection between the tree skeletons of the elements of the set $\mu(p_1,\ldots,p_n)_{Sh}$ and the ones of the elements of the set $\mu(p_{\sigma(1)},\ldots,p_{\sigma(n)})$.
+Note that the generating series of $\widetilde{\m_{b}}$ and $\widetilde{\m_{b'}}$ coincide if the stumps $b$ and $b'$ have the same tree skeleton.
+Moreover, for each collection of monomials $p_1,\ldots,p_n$ and each $n$-ary operation $\mu$ and a permutation $\sigma\in S_n$ there is a bijection between the tree skeletons of the elements of the set $\mu(p_1,\ldots,p_n)_{Sh}$ and the tree skeletons of the elements of the set $\mu(p_{\sigma(1)},\ldots,p_{\sigma(n)})$.
 Consider a relation from the system~\eqref{eq::sym_system_eq} which corresponds to a given stump $b_i$:

-While changing the subtrees of the root operation in a shuffle monomial one may change the planar skeleton, whereas the tree skeleton remains the same.
+Changing the subtrees of the root operation in a shuffle monomial one may change the planar skeleton, whereas the tree skeleton remains the same.
 Therefore,

 The last equality follows from Proposition~\ref{popr::C_1st_prop}.
 Thus, the system~(\ref{eq::sym_system_eq}) of integration relations can be replaced by the system of algebraic equations.
 Moreover the equations are numbered by the appropriate subset of tree-skeletons.
 Again, these algebraic equations are numbered by the tree skeletons of the monomials whose levels are less than the maximal level of the relations. \end{proof}